subodhchhabra/mac-dev-setup/README.md

     $ ipy --pylab=inline

-To be able to run inline videos install:
+To be able to run inline videos install (this takes about 2 minutes to install):

     $ brew install ffmpeg